Siberian Husky Price – Discover This Canine’s CostLast updated: by Jessi Larson

 There are so many reasons to get a Siberian Husky.
 For one, they just might be the perfect-sized dog.
 Not too big, not too small, just right.

 They are also stunning creatures to look at.
-Their trademark eyes can be blue, brown or one of each – how cool is that? – and their coat comes in a range of gorgeous colors including black, white, gray, agouti, copper, red and sable.
+Their trademark eyes can be blue, brown or one of each – how cool is that?
+Plus, their coat comes in a range of gorgeous colors including black, white, gray, agouti, copper, red and sable.

 When it comes to personality, the Siberian Husky makes a loyal and loving pet.
 They possess a rare combination of being dignified and diligent yet mischievous and playful all at the same time.